Testing

 • Table-driven tests scale.
 Add cases, not test functions.

-• Playwright webServer starts your Go app automatically.
+• Playwright still works if your team prefers TypeScript.
 Set reuseExistingServer: true for local dev.

 • Clean up test data between tests.
 Use transactions that rollback, or truncate tables in TestMain.